 Lowy Honoured By Rupert Murdoch and Australia's Political Elite

 Tax Scandal: Lowy Claims $68 Million Went to Israeli Charities

 How much do we know about Lowy and his beloved Israel?

 Bloomberg, March 2009: Lowy Becomes Australia's Richest Man

 Corporate Fat Cats Cash In - and Lowy Tops the List

 Wikipedia: Frank Lowy

 Note: As of the time of this writing (June 2009), the above article is the the fourth listing on a Google search of 'Frank Lowy'.
 For those visitors to this website who have not researched the 9/11 attacks in depth, please see Larry Silverstein and 9/11 and Israel and 9/11 before leaving comments in the thread below.
 All comments, not including gratuitous spam and irrelevant bullshit, have been and will be published.

 Last updated Sept 23, 2010

 Update, Sunday, July 1, 2012: This article has been 'Orwelled' by Google, as this commentator observes (scroll down to post #4).
 It regularly listed at second place on a Google search of 'frank lowy', but has now disappeared completely.
-However, a search for 'frank lowy 9/11' still displays this page in first place on Google, and Yahoo! is still ranking this page more or less as Google used to (search here, screen shot here).
+Use DuckDuckGo, which unlike Google will not track you, to see how this article is really ranking.